HenryCZhang/Motif/README.md

 (Forked from https://github.com/weihengpan/Motif)

 ## Purpose
-This app is furthuer developed for the drive-by bridge health monitoring meathodology, in which acceleration data is collected and the acceleration FFT plots will be generated in the app.
+This app is further developed for the drive-by bridge health monitoring methodology, in which acceleration data is collected and the acceleration FFT plots will be generated in the app.

 <img src="Preview%20Images/app flow.png"  />